Skip to content

 You should create a Delivery only for the transports you want to use, though sometimes you may want to create multiple Deliveries for the same channel, for example a plain_email and html_email delivery, or different custom notification platforms using the generic transport.

-With the exception of Notify Entity, none of the transport adaptors will do anything unless there is a Delivery configured in the delivery: section of the Supernotify config.
-(And if you really don't want a default Notify Entity delivery, set its transport enabled to false).
+All other transport adaptors will not do anything unless there is a Delivery configured in the `delivery:` section of the Supernotify config.

 This example does 4 things: